nikolausnikolausgit/Portfolio_Analyst/SQL-skills/LeetCode.md

 GROUP BY DATE_FORMAT(trans_date, '%Y-%m'), country
 ```
 ## 21 (1174.
 Immediate Food Delivery II)
+If the customer's preferred delivery date is the same as the order date, then the order is called immediate; otherwise, it is called scheduled.
+The first order of a customer is the order with the earliest order date that the customer made.
+It is guaranteed that a customer has precisely one first order.
+Write a solution to find the percentage of immediate orders in the first orders of all customers, rounded to 2 decimal places.
 ```sql
 SELECT
     ROUND(AVG(100*(order_date = customer_pref_delivery_date)), 2) as immediate_percentage